Chart Color Schemes

 Berowra - Brooklyn - Cowan features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.1% of all households, consisting of 46.9% couples with children, 26.4% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 16.9%, with lone person households at 15.9% and group households making up 1.1% of the total.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.
+Family households account for 83.1% of all households, including 46.9% couples with children, 26.4% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 16.9%, with lone person households at 15.9% and group households comprising 1.1%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households